 - 1 medium red bell pepper, diced

 - Heat 1 tsp of oil in a large stockpot over medium heat until hot.
+Season meat with 1/2 tsp salt and pepper.
 Brown the meat in two batches, then remove from the pot and set aside.
-Remove and drippings from pan.
-Season with ½ tsp salt and pepper.
+Remove the drippings from pan.

 recipe adapted from: The Healthy Beef Cookbook